selenamarie/pyladiespdx-classes/intro_to_testing/README.md

 * Can these two objects talk to each other?
 * Can a system run properly when all the parts are put together?

+Some types of testing:

-Unit testing - test each component individually Integration testing - test interfaces between components System testing - test a complete system to verify it meets requirements
+* Unit testing - test each component individually
+* Integration testing - test interfaces between components
+* System testing - test a complete system to verify it meets requirements

-Python has a built-in class for testing: unittest
+Python has a built-in class for testing: `unittest`

 There's also another library and executable called nose.
 Nose is often also used with Django.